Model-independent ZH production cross section at FCC-ee

 The input variables for the hadronic analysis are largely analogous to those of the leptonic final states.
-They include the momentum and polar angle ($\rm \cos\theta$) of the jet pair system, as well as its acoplanarity and acollinearity.
+They include the momentum and polar angle ($\rm \cos\theta$) of the jet-pair system, as well as its acoplanarity and acollinearity.
 The acoplanarity ($\rm \pi - \Delta\phi_{jj}$) and acollinearity ($\rm \Delta\theta_{jj}$) are defined in the same way as in the leptonic case, where $\rm \Delta\phi_{jj}$ is the difference in azimuthal angle between the two jets and $\rm \Delta\theta_{jj}$ is their opening angle in the polar plane.
 The jet-pair mass is excluded from the training since the hadronic channel contribution is extracted from a fit in the \mjj–\mrec two-dimensional plane, which will be discussed in detail in Section~\ref{subsec:Fit}.
 At the jet level, the individual jet momenta and polar angles are included.
 Other variables include the kinematics of reconstructed jet pairs clustered into four jets and compatible with the mass of the W boson ($\rm p_{W_{1,2}}$, $\rm m_{W_{1,2}}$, and $\rm \cos\theta_{W_{1,2}}$) as well as the magnitude of the event thrust.
-In total, fourteen variables are included in the BDT, among which the two W-mass variables ($\rm m_{W_{1,2}}$) and the thrust are the most discriminating (see Fig.~\ref{fig:mva:hadronic}, top row).
+In total, fifteen variables are included in the BDT, among which the two W-mass variables ($\rm m_{W_{1,2}}$) and the thrust are the most discriminating (see Fig.~\ref{fig:mva:hadronic}, top row).
 No overtraining is observed.

 The resulting BDT output distributions for signal and background are shown in Fig.~\ref{fig:mva:hadronic} (bottom left) at \sqrtsZH, demonstrating clear separation with an AUC of 0.94.
 Since several input variables have different sensitivities to the Higgs decay topologies, the BDT response is expected to retain some dependence on the Higgs decay mode.
 This is indeed observed in Fig.~\ref{fig:mva:hadronic} (bottom right), where larger variations appear for \Hmumu, \Haa, and \Hinv decays, which involve objects not used in the analysis (either excluded from the clustering or appearing only as missing energy).
 Consequently, the topology learned by the BDT, dominated by fully hadronic modes, differs from that of these decay modes.
-Nevertheless, the observed variations remain moderate w.r.t. the statistical bias tests and do not compromise the model independence of the analysis, as further discussed in Section~\ref{sec:Model-independent}.
+The impact of the observed Higgs-decay dependence of the BDT response is quantified by the statistical bias tests discussed in Section~\ref{sec:Model-independent}.